 There are many attractions to visit from castles, museums, farmers' markets, and craft people.
 You may prefer walking or bird watching and in the evening being entertained with a glass of wine in your hand by our beautiful star lit skies - a rare opportunity in today's light polluted cities.

-Our Teifi Valley awaits you - come and enjoy our secret and let it share with you its hidden delights.
+Our Teifi Valley awaits you - come and enjoy this secret of West Wales and share its hidden delights.